thunderboltsid/SMLMail/README.txt

-This is a Standard ML program for sending email from one email address to another email address without requiring the email ID of  the sender.
+This is a Standard ML program for sending email from one email address to another email address without requiring the password for email ID of the sender.

 sender : The email ID you want to send the email from recepient : The email ID you want to send the email to